Lyme disease is a bacterial infection. It is passed from an infected deer tick that has attached and fed for more than 36 hours.

 This is an example of a Lyme disease rash shaped like a bull's eye.
 It may not always be this shape, nor will a rash always appear.

-the infection.
+the infection about 2 to 4 weeks after the infection.
 A blood test may help look for these antibodies.
-The blood test cannot confirm or rule out Lyme disease.
-Instead, the results of the blood test will be used in combination with your symptoms and personal history to make a diagnosis.
+The results of the blood test will be used along with symptoms and overall risk to make a diagnosis.

 To help reduce the chances of Lyme disease: